-- In December 2014, construction of a new 45,000 square foot, \$35 million Safeway Store complex in the Rockridge neighborhood was completed.
-The store employs approximately 160 individuals, of which 65 are newly created jobs. - The Coliseum-Oakland International Airport line, a \$484 million automated guideway transit system operated by BART between BART's Coliseum Station and Oakland International Airport, opened for public service in November 2014.
-This direct service is intended to make it possible to get to downtown San Francisco faster by flying into Oakland International Airport. - The I-880 High Occupancy Vehicle Lane, the \$106.5 million project between Hegenberger Road in Oakland and Marina Boulevard in San Leandro, was opened in March 2016. - The Hive is a new \$70 million, multi-phase, mixed-use project on Broadway between 23rd and 24th Streets, in the heart of Uptown Oakland, that was substantially completed in 2016.
+- Four transit-oriented mixed use developments are in the planning, entitlement or construction phase.
+The MacArthur Transit Village project is expected to include up to 675 mixed income housing units and approximately 31,500 square feet of retail.
+Construction of the first phase of the project, which includes the construction of a public parking garage for BART, was completed in July 2014.
+The next phase, 90 units of affordable housing, began construction in September 2013 and was completed in November 2015. - In December 2014, construction of a new 45,000 square foot, \$35 million Safeway Store complex in the Rockridge neighborhood was completed.
+The store employs approximately 160 individuals, of which 65 are newly created jobs. - The Coliseum-Oakland International Airport line, a \$484 million automated guideway transit system operated by Bay Area Rapid Transit (BART) between BART's Coliseum Station and Oakland International Airport, opened for public service in November 2014.
+This direct service is intended to make it possible to get to downtown San Francisco faster by flying into Oakland International Airport. - The I-880 High Occupancy Vehicle (HOV) Lane, the \$106.5 million project between Hegenberger Road in Oakland and Marina Boulevard in San Leandro, was opened in March 2016. - The Hive is a new \$70 million, multi-phase, mixed-use project on Broadway between 23rd and 24th Streets, in the heart of Uptown Oakland, that was substantially completed in 2016.
 With 100,000 square feet of commercial and retail space and 104 apartments, the development is a space for local businesses, social entrepreneurs, and artists to converge-all in a supportive neighborhood.
 The anchor is Impact Hub, a co-working community and small business incubator.
-The Oakland hub is part of a larger network of more than sixty co-working communities, the first of which was founded in London. - K&K Hotel Group purchased and renovated a long vacant hotel property in East Oakland, which open in Spring 2017 as a 260-room full service Radisson Hotel.
+The Oakland hub is part of a larger network of more than sixty co-working communities, the first of which was founded in London.